 Columbia City

-Everyone’s been buzzing about Columbia City the last few years, and it’s easy to see why: Here you’ll find a cozy residential area, a vibrant business district, great restaurants, easy access to buses and the light rail, and just a short walk to Lake Washington and the stunning Seward Park.
+Everyone’s been buzzing about Columbia City the last few years, and it’s easy to see why: Here you’ll find a cozy residential area, a vibrant business district, great restaurants, a seasonal (summer) Thursday night Farmers Market, easy access to buses and the light rail, and just a short walk to Lake Washington and the stunning Seward Park.

 Beacon Hill